SahilHasnain/resume-generator/README.md

 ## How to use

 1. Double-click `index.html` to open in your browser.
-2. Click the “Download PDF” button, or use the browser’s Print dialog (Ctrl/Cmd+P) and choose “Save as PDF”.
+2. Click the “Download PDF” button for a clean PDF (no browser date/URL header or footer).
+This uses html2pdf.

+   - Paper: A4
+   - Margins: Built-in (button export ignores browser headers)
+   - Background graphics: Enabled by default

+   Fallback: If you prefer the browser print dialog (Ctrl/Cmd+P), set

+   - Destination: Save as PDF
-   - Paper size: A4
+   - Paper: A4
-   - Margins: Default (document sets ~12mm)
+   - Margins: None
+   - Disable Headers and Footers (so date/URL won’t appear)
-   - Enable background graphics
+   - Enable Background graphics

 ## Customize content